nanohcv/vdr-plugin-xmlapi/README.md

     HlsTmpDir=/var/cache/vdr/plugins/xmlapi/streams

-By default basic auth (if enabled) is used for hls streams.
-You can use a cookie with session id for authentication.
-For more information about sessions, see section 4.12.
-To change the authentication mode, use the following parameter.
-(Possible values are "basic" for basic authentication and "session" for session based authentication.)

-    HlsAuthMode=session

 If the streamdev-server plugin doesnt run on port 3000 change the following parameter.
 Make sure that the url ends with a slash.